chisophugis/lbd/source/index.rst

 Book example code
 -----------------

-The book is also available in:
+The example code is available in:

 .. raw:: html